MHickey2/Wannabe-Healthy/README.md

 ### 2. Typography    <a name="typography"></a>

 Google Fonts were used within the website.
 The 'Roboto' font is the main font used for the whole project, both for regular text and headings.
-Sans serif is the fallback font in case other font is not available.
+Sans serif is the fallback font in case the other font is not available.
 See below for example of font in use.

 The font color is #313131, which is a good font to help counter eye strain.